TeamShadow/Tutorials/tutorials/source/flow-control.rst

 ``int i = 1;``

 The first thing you should do when writing a ``for`` loop is declare and initialize a **counter variable**.
 This variable is used to dictate the number of times the program will run through the loop.
-There is no requirement for the variable’s name, but typically something short is chosen, like ``i``.
+There is no requirement for the variable's name, but typically something short is chosen, like ``i``.
 Usually, the variable is declared and initialized inside the loop, as seen above.

 However, ``i`` does not *have* to be initialized inside the ``for`` loop.
 It could look something like this instead: